-The heart is a universally recognized symbol associated with love and passion.
-It has been one of the most popular tattoo options for both men and women for decades.
+The heart is a universally recognized symbol associated with love and passion, and the heart tattoo has been a popular inking choice for decades.
 The variations of the design help you to find something that is meaningful to you and looks great.
 Some men prefer a more minimalistic approach, opting for a basic outline of the shape.
 Others favor a sacred heart style or choose to add various elements to their body art, including the names of loved ones.
 The color of your ink also impacts the meaning; red is often linked to romance, while black represents sorrow.

 11. Collarbone Moon Tattoo